The Home Extension Builders

 We at Ace Home Extensions are a team of construction industry experts with a core focus on house extensions.
 Whether we are creating simple loft conversions or a complex double-storey extension, our work is meant to suit each client’s needs perfectly, adapted to fit their specific requirements.

 Our bespoke house extension work ensures that you can get the exact kind of extension you need.
 We also take care of the project managing and materials sourcing work, providing everything you would need to get a brand new house extension done right.

 If you are looking for new house extensions and are not sure where to start, then talk to our experts to learn more.
 Our projects can be tailored to your exact needs and preferences, with all of the project management taken care of.

 For more information, get in touch and talk with a member of our team.
-If you want to know more about what we can offer, then keep reading – we have a lot of house extension options that we can offer.
+If you want to know more about what we can offer, then get in touch with our team using the contact form below – we have a lot of house extension options that we can offer.